Archive: Miller Center Fellowship Mentors

 The Wall Street Explosion: Terrorism, Anticommunism, and the Origins of the FBI

-Alan Dawley is Professor of History at The College of New Jersey.
-He specializes in 19th- and 20th-century United States history.
+As Professor of History at The College of New Jersey, Dawley specialized in 19th- and 20th-century United States history.
 His books include Changing the World: American Progressives in War and Revolution, 1914–1924; Struggles for Justice: Social Responsibility and the Liberal State; and Class and Community: The Industrial Revolution in Lynn.
-He has also written articles such as "Enforced Consent: American Progressives in War and Revolution" in Acoma (Winter 2000) and "Race and Class" in Labor History (Fall 1994).
+He has also the author of articles such as "Enforced Consent: American Progressives in War and Revolution" in Acoma (Winter 2000) and "Race and Class" in Labor History (Fall 1994).

 Fellow: George Xuezhi Guo (2001), University of Virginia